balderdashy/sails-docs/concepts/Routes/Routes.md

 * [Assets](http://sailsjs.org/documentation/concepts/Assets), such as images, Javascript and stylesheet files.

+##### Unhandled Requests

+If no custom or automatic route matches a request URL, Sails will send back a default 404 response.
+This response can be customized by adding a `api/responses/notFound.js` file to your app.
+See [custom responses](http://sailsjs.com/documentation/concepts/custom-responses) for more info.

+##### Unhandled Errors in Request Handlers

+If an unhandled error is thrown during the processing of a request (for instance, in some [action code](http://sailsjs.com/documentation/concepts/actions-and-controllers), Sails will send back a default 500 response.
+This response can be customized by adding a `api/responses/serverError.js` file to your app.
+See [custom responses](http://sailsjs.com/documentation/concepts/custom-responses) for more info.

 ### Supported Protocols

 The Sails router is "protocol-agnostic"; it knows how to handle both [HTTP requests](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and messages sent via [WebSockets](http://en.wikipedia.org/wiki/Websockets).
 It accomplishes this by listening for Socket.io messages sent to reserved event handlers in a simple format, called JWR (JSON-WebSocket Request/Response).
 This specification is implemented and available out of the box in the [client-side socket SDK](http://sailsjs.org/documentation/reference/websockets/sails.io.js).